 - 170 g unsalted butter, at room temperature

 - 3 eggs

 - Dissolve the yeast in the warm milk, and mix the flour, sugar, and salt in the stand mixer.

-- Using the dough hook, combine the ingredients, for 2 minutes, at slow speed, then add the yeast, mix for 5 minutes, until the ingredients are well combined.
+- Using the dough hook, combine the ingredients, for 2 minutes, at slow speed, then add the yeast, and mix for 5 minutes, until the ingredients are well combined.

 - Add the eggs, then knead for 10 minutes, at high speed.

-- Stir in the softened butter, for 5 minutes more, knead until the dough comes away from the sides of the bowl.
+- Stir in the softened butter, for 5 minutes more, and knead until the dough comes away from the sides of the bowl.

 - Knead the dough, and cover.
 Let the dough relax for 2 to 3 hours, in a warm atmosphere (22°-30°C), until the dough has doubled in volume.

 - Knock back the dough with your hands, and fold it over on to itself, several times.
 Cover with a plastic wrap, refrigerate for at least 1 hour to 2 hours, and fold again onto itself.